tagore15/SDCND_P4_ADVANCE_LANE_FINDING/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-For indentifyin lane lines, I did following steps on binary warped image after perspective transformation from last step
+For indentifying lane lines, I did following steps on below binary warped image after perspective transformation from last step in one of curved lane
+![binary_image][image13]

 1) First I take a histogram of bottom half of image and finds left and right points from center where pixel intensity is highest.

 ![histogram left and right lane][image8]

-2) Then I start from bottom and start sliding windows from bottom to top for both left and right lanes.
+2) Then I start from bottom and slide windows from bottom to top for both left and right lanes.
 I have set number of windows to 9 and height of each window is 80 pixel.
-Now I iterate on each window and have margin of around 100 around center.
+Now I iterate on each window and have margin of around 100 around center of windows.
 I keep finding points lying within windows and update center of next window as per mean of points in current window.
 Check below image for sliding windows.

 ![window][image9]